 Any action and activity that can be used to prevent or eliminate a food safety hazard or reduce it to an acceptable level.

-Any action to be taken when the results of monitoring at the CCP indicates a loss of control.
+Any action to be taken when the results of monitoring at a Critical Control Point indicates a loss of control.

 Critical Control Point (CCP):

 A step at which control can be applied and is essential to prevent or eliminate a food safety hazard or reduce it to an acceptable level.
-Most typical CCPs to control microbiological hazards are temperature requirements e.g. the temperature for storage or transport, the time/temperature conditions to reduce or eliminate a hazard (e.g. pasteurisation).
+Most typical CCPs to control microbiological hazards are temperature requirements - for example, the temperature for storage or transport, the time/temperature conditions to reduce or eliminate a hazard (such as pasteurisation).
 Other CCPs may be checking that packages are clean and non-damaged, checking for physical hazards by sieving or metal detection or checking time/temperature of frying oil to avoid chemical process contaminants.

 A criterion which separates acceptability from unacceptability.
-Critical limits apply at CCPs and could include the maximum or minimum temperatures required to eliminate a hazard and the time required to achieve this or could refer to the absence of contamination or damage.
+Critical limits apply at Critical Control Points and could include the maximum or minimum temperatures required to eliminate a hazard and the time required to achieve this or could refer to the absence of contamination or damage.

 Failure to meet a critical limit.